AndreVasilev/Fastlane-Runner/README.md

 # Fastlane Runner
-Fastlane Runner - developer utility for easy access to Fastfile lanes
+Fastlane Runner is a helper tool for those who use Fastlane on their personal Mac for easy access to Fastfile lanes

 ## How to use